heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/COURSE_MATERIAL.md

 This section defines the transport protocol used by the application protocol:

 - What protocol(s) is/are involved?
-- On which port(s)?
+On which port(s)?
 - How are messages/actions encoded?
 - How are messages/actions delimited?
-- How are messages/actions treated?
+- How are messages/actions treated (text or binary)?
 - Who initiates/closes the communication?
 - What happens on an unknown message/action/exception?